Agoric/agoric-sdk/packages/deploy-script-support/README.md

 ### Script

-**REVIEWERS**: _I don't know how much of this applies to building proposals for mainnet.
-I learned it by building proposals in a3p, so I'd appreciate confirmation of its generality, or a quick summary of how the corresponding task is done for main-net proposals._

 The script describes how to build the core proposal.
 For `agoric-3-proposals` and uploading to the chain, the script must be named in the `CoreProposalSteps` section in